jrpool/jsonresume-theme-a11y/README.md

 If you are in a local repository of this theme instead, and if you have already created or generated a source file in this theme’s format, you can generate an HTML output file with the command:

-`node index [source file] [output file]`

-If you omit the source-file argument, the theme expects the source file to be `docs/resume-a11y.json`.
-If you omit the output-file argument, the theme writes the output file to `docs/resume-a11y.html`.
+`node index [-i (--input) sourcefile] [-o (--output) destinationfile]`

+- If not specified, `sourcefile` defaults to `resume-a11y.json`.
+- If not specified, `destinationfile` defaults to `resume-a11y.html`.

-At this time, this command does not generate a PDF or Markdown output file.
-You can do that with the `resume-cli` counterpart, or by using another method to convert this command’s HTML output to PDF or Markdown.
+At this time, this command does not generate a PDF, plain-text, or Markdown output file.
+You can generate PDF and plain text with the `resume-cli` counterpart.
+You can use other tools to convert this command’s HTML output to PDF, plain text, Markdown, and other formats.

 ## Theme format

-This is a specification of the theme’s JSON source file format.
-To understand it more easily, you can look at the sample source file at `docs/resume-sample-a11y.json` for examples of all of the cases described below.
+This is a specification of the theme’s JSON source-file format.
+To understand it more easily, you can look at the sample source files in the `docs/samples` directory.

 ### Language (`lang`)

 You can declare what language your résumé is in.
 This makes your résumé localized and also more accessible.
-With the language declared, an assistive device that is converting the text to speech may be better able to choose the proper language-specific algorithm and thus render the content with correct pronunciation.
+With the language declared, an assistive device (such as a screen reader used by a blind user) that is converting the text to speech may be better able to choose the proper language-specific algorithm and thus render the content with correct pronunciation.

 Do this by including a `lang` property at the root level of your source file.
 Make the value of the `lang` property an object with 2 properties: `format` and `data`.
 The value of `format` is `hide`, and the value of `data` is an [HTML-standard code](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for a language.
 Follow the [advice of the W3C](https://www.w3.org/International/questions/qa-choosing-language-tags) on this.